-The ‘silent killer’ that affects one million people in Ireland
+The ‘silent killer’ that affects almost one million people in Ireland

-High blood pressure or hypertension is the leading contributing risk factor for global death causing strokes, heart attacks and other cardiovascular complications.
+High blood pressure or hypertension is the leading risk factor for stroke, heart attack and other serious heart conditions .

-“The ‘silent killer’ affects one million people in Ireland and often goes undetected as many of those who suffer from high blood pressure often feel fine,” warns Health Check Manager, Marese Damery.
+High blood pressure is predicted to affect more than 1.2 million people in Ireland by 2020 and often goes undetected as many of those who suffer from high blood pressure often feel fine,” warned, Marese Damery, Health Check Manager with the Irish Heart Foundation.

-“Only half of people with high blood pressure know that they have the condition and we would advise people over the age of 30 to have it checked at least once a year.
+Research has shown that only half of people with high blood pressure are aware that they have the condition and we would advise all adults over the age of 30 to have their blood pressure checked at least once a year.

 "Only half of people with high blood pressure know that they have the condition"

-Keep an eye on our Mobile Health Unit schedule and avail of your FREE blood pressure test.
+Keep an eye on our Mobile Health Unit schedule and avail of your FREE blood pressure and pulse check test.
 All it takes is 10 minutes and it could save your life.
+Learn how with our short how-to video.

 We're delighted to have the mobile unit as part of our Healthy series of eventsRead more: LexIcon Library, Dunlaoghaire